The Supreme Court Just Unanimously Struck Down a Challenge to the Abortion Pill

 The ruling was hailed by abortion rights groups, which had seen the case as an existential threat.
 But the decision doesn’t overturn state laws that have made the abortion pill illegal or imposed restrictions on access.
 Nor is it likely to slow down other efforts underway to ban the abortion pill around the country, including arguments based on the Victorian-era federal obscenity law known as the Comstock Act.

-And it offers little insight into how the court will decide the other blockbuster abortion-related case waiting in the wings this term: Moyle v.
-United States, an Idaho case that will decide whether the federal Emergency Medical Treatment and Labor Act requires hospitals to provide emergency abortion care.
+And it offers little insight into how the court will ultimately decide the other blockbuster abortion-related case waiting in the wings this term: Moyle v.
+United States.
+The key issue there is whether the federal Emergency Medical Treatment and Labor Act preempts strict abortion bans in Idaho and other states.

-The mifepristone decision “keeps medication abortion care safe for now,” said Kirsten Moore, director of the Expanding Medication Abortion Access Project, “but dismissing the case based on standing is hardly a slap on the wrist—anti-abortion extremists will continue trying to put mifepristone back under lock and key.”
+The mifepristone decision “keeps medication abortion care safe for now,” said Kirsten Moore, director of the Expanding Medication Abortion Access Project, but she added that dismissing the case based on standing is “a slap on the wrist—anti-abortion extremists will continue trying to put mifepristone back under lock and key.”

 The case brought together an unusual coalition of business and advocacy organizations alarmed by the potential ramifications of undermining and potentially gutting, the FDA’s long-established regulatory process.
 Drug companies warned that rescinding the FDA’s rules on mifepristone might set off a chain reaction that would destabilize the global pharmaceutical industry.
 Public health advocates warned that if the attacks on the abortion pill succeeded, conservative groups would likely respond by targeting a wide array of other medications and devices, including IUDs, emergency contraception, vaccines, HIV prevention pills, and hormones used in gender-affirming care.